finnelliott/langchain-spotify-assistant/README.md

 Then, the script will prompt you to enter your user query.
 As an example:

 ```
-Tell your Spotify assistant what to do: Play my playlist called "Workout"
+Tell your Spotify assistant what to do: Create a playlist called "My Playlist" with the song "The Less I Know the Better" by Tame Impala
 ```

 ## How it works